uniprojekt/sabotage/README.md

 [YouTube Channel Trust](https://www.youtube.com/@trust_support)

+### Research presentations (TASK INCLUDED - READ THOROUGHLY)

-The first task is to do a deep research into one of these topics and present it to the class in a 15 minute presentation.
+The first task is to do a deep research into one of these topics and present it to the class in a 10 - 15 minute presentation.
 Remember, that the general basics shouldn't be covered in every presentation and the purpose of this exerise is depth!
-Also, the starting points are only starting points, so your presentation is expected to go beyond those.
+Also, the literature above are only starting points, so your presentation is expected to go beyond those.
-Focus on finding interesting design related phenomena, that offer entry points for the project related research.
+Focus on finding interesting sabotage related phenomena, that offer entry points for the design project related research.
 This is the schedule for the presentations:

-**Monday April 28th:**
+### **Monday April 28th before lunch:**
-Philipp, Freddy, Mona, Dachi
+### Philipp, Freddy, Mona, Dachi
-**Tuesday April 29th:**
+### **Monday April 28th after lunch:**
-Miriam (H.), Leon, Max, Linus
+### Miriam (H.), Leon, Max, Linus

+### Task summary:
+- Pick one of the topics above or come up with your own
+- prepare a 10-15 minute presentation with focus on depth, no general introductions to avoid overlap
+- others are due the week after :-) If for some reasons you can't attend or don't have the time to prepare, please find a substitute on your own.

-Feel free to come up with another sabotage-related topic, if you had something else in mind.
+*Feel free to come up with another sabotage-related topic, if you had something else in mind.*

 **Important:** Coordinate so that the topics are evenly distributed and there is not a lot of overlap.
+Multiple presentations on one topic are welcome, as long as they favor different aspects.
 Also of note: The topic should reflect your interest, but shouldn't necessarily determine your project direction yet.
 Collect all your references to make them accessible to everyone after the presentations.
 ---